-y Specify the x and y coordinates, which define the point. '''
+y Specify the x and y coordinates(Xy. '''

-The xPointInRegion function returns True if the point (x, y) is contained in the region r.
+The ${\tt XPointInRegion}$ function returns True if the point $(x,\,y)$ is contained in the region r.

 To determine if a specified rectangle is inside a region, use XRectInRegion.

 The XRectInRegion function returns RectangleIn if the rectangle is entirely in the specified region, RectangleOut if the rectangle is entirely out of the specified region, and RectanglePart if the rectangle is partially in the specified region.